Effect of fault and transmission error on a spur gear meshing stiffness by vibration and time-frequency techniques

 Description

-M. Tech.
-(Department of Metallurgical Engineering, Faculty of Engineering and Technology), Vaal University of Technology.
+M. Eng.
+(Department of Mechanical Engineering, Faculty of Engineering and Technology), Vaal University of Technology.

 Keywords